klemjul/diy-pcp-infra/ansible/roles/consul/README.md

 Role Name
 =========

-This Ansible role automates the installation and configuration of OpenVPN.
+This Ansible role automates the installation and configuration of Consul.

 Requirements
 ------------